disbuted/discord-autorespond/README.md

-# discord-autorespond
+# Discord Autoreact!
-ChatGPT written autorespond/autoreact to the users messages
+- Another ChatGPT written Proof of concept for how the discord API can be used for purposes it wasnt intended to be "used for"
+- Have fun with this!